 Who Are We?

-We are a 10-year-old, 35-student, coed FRC team, with 15 mentors stemming from companies such as Ecolab, Mayo Clinic, and 3M.
+We are a 13-year-old, 26-student, coed FRC team, with 7 mentors stemming from companies such as Ecolab.
 Driven to bring out the potential in each of our members, we offer each student opportunities in Computer-Aided-Design(CAD), Mechanical and Electrical Engineering, Programming, Entrepreneurship, and Professional Communications…

 Robotics is an after-school-based team program designed to teach students real-world technology-based and problem-solving skills.
 The program uses a combination of mentor-provided expertise as well as guidance, rules, and competitions provided by the international FIRST program.